seo4ajax/connect-s4a/Readme.md

         WebApp.connectHandlers.use(connect_s4a(token));
     });

-Connect-s4a take only one parameter, the token of the site on SE04Ajax.
+Connect-s4a takes only one parameter, the token of the site on SE04Ajax.

 Installation
 ------------